-The WestJet RBC® Mastercard will appeal to anyone who flies WestJet.
+The WestJet RBC Mastercard will appeal to anyone who flies WestJet.
 It’s essentially a cash back credit card, but with some great travel benefits.
 Instead of earning points, you get WestJet dollars.
-You’ll earn 1.5% in WestJet dollars on WestJet flights or WestJet Vacations packages and all other purchases get you 1% in WestJet dollars.
+Earn 1% back in WestJet dollars on everyday purchases³ you make on your card and 1.5% back in WestJet dollars on WestJet flights or WestJet Vacations packages³.
 While that earn rate may not seem high, this is an entry-level card and has an annual fee of just $39.

 Additional benefits with the card include an annual round-trip companion voucher starting from $199, travel accident insurance, hotel/motel burglary insurance, auto rental collision/loss damage insurance, purchase security, and extended warranty insurance.